Always a Catch!: Anime

 An anime television series adaptation was announced on November 3, 2025.
-Produced and planned by TMS Entertainment, the series is animated by Troyca and directed by Akira Oguro, with Michiko Yokote handling series composition and Isamu Suzuki designing the characters.
-It is set to premiere in Q2 2026.
+Produced and planned by TMS Entertainment, the series is animated by Troyca and directed by Akira Oguro, with Michiko Yokote handling series composition, Isamu Suzuki designing the characters, and Kana Hashiguchi and Natsuki Hamada composing the music.
+Was aired from April 2 to June 18, 2026 on Tokyo MX and other networks.
+The opening theme song, "Chikai wa Kyun to", is performed by HoneyWorks and Airi Suzuki, and the ending theme song, "Dead or Love", is performed by Yoshino.
+Crunchyroll is streaming the series.
+Muse Communication licensed the series in South and Southeast Asia.